Skip to content

 4. Select Save.

-For more information, see Register and manage APIs.
+For details on the full API setup, see Register and manage APIs.

 Step 3: Authorize the app to access an API